-SGX942 is the lead clinical Innate Defense Regulator (IDR), containing the active ingredient dusquetide.
+SGX942 is the lead clinical Innate Defense Regulator (IDR) candidate, containing the active ingredient dusquetide.
 The IDR technology platform represents a novel and innovative approach to therapeutically modulating immune defenses by targeting the innate immune system.

 Dusquetide (also referred to by its research name SGX94) is a fully synthetic, 5-amino acid peptide with high aqueous solubility and stability.
 Preclinical data indicate that dusquetide is active in models of a wide range of therapeutic indications including severe side-effects of chemo- and/or radiation-therapy and life-threatening bacterial infections.
 Please refer to the SGX94 (Dusquetide) Executive Summary (pdf) for more detailed information.

-A multi-center, double-blind, placebo-controlled, Phase 2 clinical study in oral mucositis in head and neck cancer patients is currently ongoing with completion of long term follow-up visits expected by the end of 2016.
+A multi-center, double-blind, placebo-controlled, pivital Phase 3 clinical study in oral mucositis in head and neck cancer patients has been initiated.
 Oral mucositis in this patient population is an area of unmet medical need where there are currently no approved drug therapies.
-Positive preliminary results from this exploratory study have demonstrated that SGX942:
+Results from the completed double-blind, placebo-controlled Phase 2 study have demonstrated that SGX942:

-- reduced the median duration of severe oral mucositis by 50% (from 18 to 9 days) in the 1.5 mg/kg dose group compared to placebo;
+- reduced the median duration of severe oral mucositis by 50% (from 18 to 9 days) compared to placebo;

-- reduced in the median duration of severe oral mucositis by 67% (from 30 days to 10 days) in patients receiving the most aggressive chemoradiation in the 1.5 mg/kg dose group compared to placebo;
+- reduced in the median duration of severe oral mucositis by 67% (from 30 days to 10 days) in patients receiving the most aggressive chemoradiation compared to placebo;

-- reduced the rate of infection and increased the incidence of “complete resolution” tumor status at the 1 month follow-up visit.
+- reduced the rate of infection and increased the incidence of “complete resolution” tumor status compared to placebo at the 1 month follow-up visit;

 SGX942 has previously demonstrated safety and tolerability in a double-blind, placebo-controlled, healthy volunteer Phase 1 clinical trial.